stefanmiodrag/ristretto/README.md

 ## Licensing

-This project is licensed under the terms of the ISC license.
+This project is licensed under the terms of the MIT license.
 See the LICENSE.md file for more information.